insaneinthamembrane/rolimons-ad-poster/README.md

 ### automatically posts trading ads to rolimons
-- has support for multiple account
+- has support for multiple accounts

 ##### how to use
 - put your roblox id, rolimons data, rolimons verification, and desired tags (or leave empty) in the config